Aims and Scope

 Open Access: Following the principle that knowledge is a public good, the journal adheres to the BOAI definition of open access: that users have the right to "read, download, copy, distribute, print, search, or link to the full texts of these articles".

-Open Assessment: The traditional peer review process is substantially supplemented by a public peer review process in which the community of active researchers from all over the world has a hand in the evaluation process.
+Open Assessment: The traditional peer review process is substantially supplemented by a puplic peer review process in which the community of active researchers from all over the world has a hand in the evaluation process.
 Due to interactive peer review and public discussion, economics provides fast and efficient quality assurance.
 Within a two stage publication process, much of the research evaluation takes place after rather than before an article is published.
-Prizes for the most outstanding papers in special fields are awarded.

-Speed: Submitted papers that have been identified as sufficiently promising for a referee process are made available on the journal’s homepage within three weeks.
+Speed: Submitted papers that have been identified as sufficiently promising for a referee process are made available on the journal’s homepage within three weeks as discussion papers.
 Thus, the time for new ideas to find their way into the scientific community is substantially reduced.

 Add-on Services: To foster scientific exchange, economics embeds forums on special themes, where authors and readers can communicate and possibly conduct joint research.
 In addition, interested readers can take advantage of alert services announcing new papers in their fields.
 As far as possible, economics also provides hyperlinks to the referenced literature.